SFPC/BeginningCodersBootcamp/draft/04/readme.md

 re-code our bounce project into a custom particle class. [the solution is in this video](https://www.youtube.com/watch?v=efpIiXcy5tM).

-expand it by creating an **array of particles**. (this gets really fun when you add gravity!) make an array of particles generate on a mouse click to look like welding sparks or fireworks.
+expand upon the assignment by creating an **array of particles**. (this gets really fun when you add gravity!) make an array of particles generate on a mouse click to look like welding sparks or fireworks.

+can you add parameters to your class, giving each particle a unique direction, speed, color?

-## typography
+### typography

 bonus video content, [getting a polyline from a font](https://www.youtube.com/watch?v=A-_0AhArveM).